JosephiusX/NodeExpressReact/README.md

 my error may have something to do with the ip address set for my mongo atlas

 ?maybe change ip address on my cluster before rebuild

+I HAD keys.js in .gitignore INSTEAD OF  dev.js

+# Must reset all credentials as they have now been posted publically